Stipa Data Collection Protocol

 Category No

-Label Category display name Alphanumeric 100 Yes
+Label Category display name String 100 Yes

-Description Category description Alphanumeric 255 No
+Description Category description String 255 No

 The code sample below illustrates the hierarchical structure of all required and optional XML elements in a Data Collection Protocol document.
 Stipa does not enforce the ordering of child elements, but imitating the order shown below will heighten the document's readability.